ooni/probe-cli/internal/enginenetx/DESIGN.md

 Here `mix(X, Y)` means taking `X` from the left block, if possible, then `Y` from the right block, if possible, and then mixing the remainder in random order.
-Also, the "join" blocks in the diagram represent channels.
+Also, the "join" blocks in the diagram represent Go channels.

 Having discussed this, it only remains to discuss managing stats.